 Rusty metal primers and rust reformers are only for a primer coat.
 They should be painted over with a top coat of ordinary paint.
 The rusty metal primer coat is soft and may absorb moisture but even if you neglect to put on a top coat it's still a lot better than doing nothing.

 The quickest way to color-paint rusting spots is to use a colored paint designed to paint directly over light rust.
-Such paint (Rust-Mate) was formerly available in 1/2 pint sizes, but no longer; and it's been renamed "Rust Master".
+Such paint (Rust-Mate) was formerly available in 1/2 pint sizes, but no longer.
 So now you must either buy a quart and perhaps have to deal with toxic waste disposal of the paint you don't use.
 Or you could buy a spray can of it which contains about the right amount of paint.
 There's also the problem of limited selection of colors.

 Many paint stores (or paint departments of other stores) don't carry such specialized paints, so be sure to phone them, etc. before going there.
 Some automotive stores may have anti-rust paints.
 It seems that many paint stores don't have the paint-over-rust paints.
 Paints that claim to "prevent rust" are probably not suitable for painting over rust unless they say so on the can.
 But one person claimed that one may use half-pints of Rust-Oleum's metal paints for painting over very light rust.
 For a finish coat of paint, you might check hobby shops for small quantities of paint.